-The NFIP authority to issue new policies, issue increased coverage on existing policies, or issue renewal policies will expire on midnight December 16, 2011.
+The NFIP authority to issue new policies, issue increased coverage on existing policies, and issue renewal policies will expire at midnight on May 31, 2012.
 While we await Congressional reauthorization, the attached guidance is provided in the event the Program experiences a hiatus.

-This guidance, while similar to guidance issued on September 15, 2011 (bulletin W-11084), contains some clarifications.
-Sample text is also provided to assist you in communicating with prospective policyholders impacted during a hiatus.
+This guidance, while similar to the guidance issued on December 15, 2011 (Bulletin W-11125), contains clarifications.
+Sample text is also provided to assist you in communicating with current and prospective policyholders impacted during a hiatus.